 Work days are the primary and general elections.
 A smaller workforce is usually needed for the primary.
 In some cases, you can ask to only work the general election in November.

 A typical schedule on Election Day is from 6:00 a.m. to around 9:00 p.m.
 In some cases, you can ask to work a half-day.

 Your employer is required to give you time off from work to be an election judge without a reduction in pay.
 To qualify, you must:

 "Without a reduction in pay" means you get to earn at least the same amount you would have, had you gone to work that day.
 In practice, this means your employer can ask you to turn over the amount you earn as an election judge during hours you would have normally been scheduled to work, or your employer can deduct that amount from your normal pay.

 You can voluntarily take a vacation day to be fully paid by your employer and receive the judge salary you earn as extra income.
 An employer cannot force you to take vacation or any other form of paid leave.

-You can give your employer this memo about time off (PDF), explaining your right to receive time off to serve as an election judge.
+You can give your employer this memo to employers which explains your right to receive time off to serve as an election judge.

 16 and 17-year-old students can work as election judge trainees, receive training, and be paid for their work.
 It’s a great way to learn about elections and voting, and earn cash at the same time!